uidaholib/digital-collections-docs/content/metadata/03-character-corruption.md

 The characters in a plain text file are encoded at the byte level following various standards, such as [UTF-8](https://en.wikipedia.org/wiki/UTF-8) (which is the standard encoding on the web).
 The computer reads the bytes then uses the encoding standard to select which visual character to display.

-Unfortunately, character encoding is complicated!
+Unfortunately, character encoding is complicated! (and the file itself does not specify which encoding it uses!)

 For example, a text file containing one encoding can get a character from a different standard saved into it.
 A text file written in one encoding can be opened with the wrong encoding.